Rams Star Aaron Donald Swings Helmet at Bengals During Brawl

-Rams star Aaron Donald swings helmet at Bengals during brawl originally appeared on NBC Sports Washington
+Rams star Aaron Donald swings helmet at Bengals during brawl originally appeared on NBC Sports Bayarea

 The second day of joint practices between last year's Super Bowl teams ended with an ugly brawl on Thursday.